Generic Name: oxycodone (OX-i-KOE-done)

 - if you have a history of asthma, chronic obstructive pulmonary disease (COPD), or other lung or breathing problems

-- if you have a history of recent head injury, increased pressure in the brain, growths in the brain (eg, tumors), or seizures
+- if you have a history of recent head injury, increased pressure in the brain, growths in the brain (eg, tumors), seizures, or hypercarbia

-- if you have a history of heart problems, low blood pressure, liver or kidney problems, an underactive thyroid, adrenal gland problems (eg, Addison disease), stomach or bowel problems, gallbladder problems, inflammation of the pancreas (pancreatitis), a blockage of the bladder, an enlarged prostate, hypercarbia, low blood oxygen levels (hypoxia), curvature of the spine (scoliosis), or the blood disease porphyria
+- if you have a certain heart problem (eg, cor pulmonale), low blood pressure, liver or kidney problems, an underactive thyroid, a certain adrenal gland problem (Addison disease), stomach or bowel problems, gallbladder problems, inflammation of the pancreas (pancreatitis), a blockage of the bladder, an enlarged prostate, low blood oxygen levels (hypoxia), curvature of the spine (scoliosis), or the blood disease porphyria

 - if you have a history of drug or alcohol abuse, mood or mental problems, or suicidal thoughts or behavior